 You need to bring your own writing utensils, such as a pencil and an eraser.
 If you are taking an exam via Inspera, you need to bring your student ID and password A to log in to the system.
 Paper is provided in the examination hall.
 Outerwear and bags are not permitted by the desks, but can be stowed away in lockers outside of the examination hall or placed in the examination hall in a designated place.
-Cell phones and other electronic equipment must be turned off and placed in the bags.
+Cell phones and other electronic equipment are not allowed in the exam hall.
 Students are required to follow the invigilators' instructions.

-You must show a valid photo-ID such as passport or national ID card.
+You must show a valid photo-ID.
+Accepted ID documents are passport or national ID card.
 Only original documents are accepted.
 Electronic ID is not accepted.
 This is true for both oral and written examinations.
 Without a valid ID you will not be able to sit the exam.

 You are allowed to bring food and/or drinks into the examination hall.
 Remember not to bring any food items that could cause problems for people with airborne allergies.

 Examinations are only given on the dates specified in the schedule.

 Results can be seen in Ladok.
 If you still have an active student account, you should also receive an automatic email stating that a grade has been reported.
 Exam results are also posted in Inspera.
 Note however that the exam result may not be the final grade for the course/module.

 The majority of written exams are left at the Departmental Office to be collected by the students.
 Exams written in Inspera become available to the student in Inspera when it has been corrected.
 Exams that have not been collected within two years of the examination are destroyed.